 If the 5G-RG is simultaneously registered to a 3GPP access in a PLMN different from the PLMN of the W-AGF, the functional entities in the following procedures are located in the PLMN of the W-AGF.

-NOTE: If the 5G-RG is simultaneously registered to 3GPP access in the same PLMN as W-5GAN access, when W-5GAN is not available to the UE (e.g. 5G-RG is disconnected from W-5GAN) or 5G-RG is in CM-IDLE for W-5GAN access, the 5G-RG may perform the PDU Session Release procedure via 3GPP access as described in TS 23.502 [3] clause 4.3.4.
+NOTE: If the 5G-RG is simultaneously registered to 3GPP access in the same PLMN as W-5GAN access, when W-5GAN is not available to the 5G-RG (e.g. 5G-RG is disconnected from W-5GAN) or 5G-RG is in CM-IDLE for W-5GAN access, the 5G-RG may perform the PDU Session Release procedure via 3GPP access as described in TS 23.502 [3] clause 4.3.4.

 Figure 7.3.3-1: 5G-RG or Network Requested PDU Session Release via W-5GAN access